In this article, you’ll find answers to questions like:

 Parents at their wit’s end may think they must resort to having their child arrested to get affordable help.
 This only compiles the problem, Johnson and Foxworth agree.
-Instead, first call the helpline of 211 Palm Beach/Treasure Coast.
+Instead, first call the HelpLine of 211 Palm Beach/Treasure Coast.

-The Florida Department of Juvenile Justice’s Office of Prevention and Victim Services provides services for youths having behavior or family issues and may be at risk of being arrested or re-arrested.
+The Florida Department of Juvenile Justice’s Prevention and Victim Services provides services for youths having behavior or family issues and may be at risk of being arrested or re-arrested.
 Call 866-757-0634 toll-free for help with teen defiance.
 Prevention and early intervention can decrease the chances of arrest.

 If a youth faces misdemeanor offenses, Palm Beach County offers a Juvenile First Offender Program, coordinated through the school district police, to target core issues with support services.
 Several alternative education programs in the county address youth needs, such as substance abuse and/or academic and behavior issues.

 Parents need to understand that having their child arrested can hurt their future success.
-An arrest record can limit post-secondary education and job opportunities, such as working in the military, as a caretaker, teacher or in a medical- or health-related field, say both Marie Boswell, delinquency prevention specialist for the Florida Department of Juvenile Justice, and Barbara Gerlock, chair of the Circuit 15 Juvenile Justice Advisory Board.
+An arrest record can limit post-secondary education and job opportunities, such as working in the military, as a caretaker, teacher or in a medical- or health-related field, say both Marie Boswell, former delinquency prevention specialist for the Florida Department of Juvenile Justice, and Barbara Gerlock, chair of the Circuit 15 Juvenile Justice Advisory Board.

 Newell suggests developing a plan as a family for potential difficult times and situations before they arise and implementing a behavioral contract with your troubled teen.
 Schedule family meetings, starting every two weeks and then monthly, to review progress and misbehavior strategies, and tweak them if needed.
-Identify problems and take immediate action, yet always nurture your teen with encouragement when they are doing well.
+Identify problems and take immediate action, yet always nurture your teen with encouragement when they do well.

-Parents also can seek help from Children’s Home Society and the Urban League of Palm Beach County, which provide Children In Need of Services/Families In Need of Services.
+You can seek help from Children’s Home Society and the Urban League of Palm Beach County, which provide Children In Need of Services/Families In Need of Services.
 They receive funding in part from the Department of Juvenile Justice and have agreements with the school district, Boswell and Gerlock say.

-Each school in Palm Beach County has a multidisciplinary School Based Team to support students’ academic and social development.
-These teams work with more than 30 agencies to provide services to youths and their families.Parents also can seek support from their school’s counselors.
+Each school in Palm Beach County has a multidisciplinary school-based team to support students’ academic and social development.
+These teams work with more than 30 agencies to provide services to youths and their families.
+You also can seek support from your school’s counselors.

-• Megan Johnson, program director, and Lakisha Foxworth, family service coordinator, Families First of Palm Beach County
+• Megan Johnson, former program director, and Lakisha Foxworth, family service coordinator, Families First of Palm Beach County

 • Barbara Gerlock, chair of Circuit 15 Juvenile Justice Advisory Board